myusufkocyigit/kocyigit-netlify/content/home/experience.md

     date_end: '2018-06-06'
     description: |2-
         * Joined AI team as a founding member.
 Engineered a text classification pipeline for routing customer issues.
-        * Led conversational modeling project which secured $200K award grant from Scientific Research Council of Turkey(TUBITAK).
+        * Led conversational modeling project which secured a grant from Scientific Research Council of Turkey(TUBITAK).

 design: